Humanity's Last Exam: Composition

 Hummingbirds within Apodiformes uniquely have a bilaterally paired oval bone, a sesamoid embedded in the caudolateral portion of the expanded, cruciate aponeurosis of insertion of m. depressor caudae.
 How many paired tendons are supported by this sesamoid bone?
 Answer with a number.

-An independent investigation by FutureHouse, published in July 2025, suggested that around 30% of the HLE answers for text-only chemistry and biology questions could be incorrect; the benchmark's team partially replicated the findings, and said they hope to institute a continuous revisions process.
-Questions are not available online protect fidelity and prevent the answers from becoming easily accessible via web search.
-Responses are graded as correct if they completely match the expert answer, and everything else is given zero credit.
-Only the test question is allowed as a prompt; users cannot continue to guide the model with follow-up questions.
-Final scores are reported in percent accuracy.
+An independent investigation by FutureHouse, published in July 2025, suggested that around 30% of the HLE answers for text-only chemistry and biology questions could be incorrect; the benchmark's team partially replicated the findings, and said they hope to institute a continuous revision process.
+The team subsequently launched HLE-Rolling, a version of the benchmark that is "regularly updated to address community feedback and integrate new questions".